 Purchasing Microsoft Word as a standalone product will cost you around USD 139.99 at Microsoft.
 Alternatively, you can subscribe to Office 365 for $99.99 a year or $9.99 monthly.

-Google Docs, on the other hand, is free and available to any user who has access to a browser and an internet connection.
+Google docs is free and available to any user with access to a browser and an internet connection.
 However, the space in your Google Drive will dwindle over time, prompting you to pay for additional storage space.

 3. Reliability: Automatic auto-save & simpler file organization